rilldata/rill/docs/docs/reference/connectors/postgres.md

 rill start --var connector.postgres.database_url="postgresql://postgres:postgres@localhost:5432/postgres"
 ```

-Alternatively, you can include the connection string directly in the source code by adding the `database_url` parameter.
+Alternatively, you can include the connection string directly in the source YAML definition by adding the `database_url` parameter.
 An example of a source using this approach:

 ```yaml